bbawj/note-vault/Notes/Union Find.md

 ## Operations
 ![](https://i.imgur.com/jhhDWZD.png)

-These operations make it an efficient data structure to verify if a cycle exists in some graph.
+These operations make it an efficient data structure to verify if a cycle exists in some __undirected__ graph.
+- Union find is unable to detect cycles in directed graphs: union operation cannot distinguish between the subcomponent that makes the edge from a -> b and that which makes the edge b->a

 ![](https://i.imgur.com/Tv7KgtB.png)

 ## Implementations